 Simultaneously, Si’en and Muxun nodded their heads.

 Fu Rong continued, “I’ve read several passages in a book on whether or not there are God’s words outside the Bible.
 It’s explained quite clearly.
 Let’s read it together.
 It says in the book: ‘The things that are recorded in the Bible are limited; they cannot represent the work of God in its entirety.
 The Four Gospels have fewer than one hundred chapters altogether, in which are written a finite number of happenings, such as Jesus cursing the fig tree, Peter’s three denials of the Lord, Jesus appearing to the disciples following His crucifixion and resurrection, teaching about fasting, teaching about prayer, teaching about divorce, the birth and genealogy of Jesus, Jesus’ appointment of the disciples, and so forth.
-However, man values them as treasures, even verifying the work of today against them.
+However, man values them as treasures, even comparing the work of today against them.
 They even believe that all the work Jesus did in His life amounted only to so much, as if God were only capable of doing this much and nothing further.
 Is this not absurd?’ (“The Mystery of the Incarnation (1)”).
-‘The work of God in each age has clear boundaries; He does only the work of the current age and never does He carry out the next stage of work in advance. … Jesus had spoken only of the signs of the last days, of how to be patient and how to, how to repent and confess, as well as how to bear the cross and endure suffering; never did He speak of how man in the last days should enter in, or how to seek to satisfy God’s will.
-As such, would it not be an act of fallacy to search within the Bible for God’s work of the last days?
-What can you discern merely holding the Bible in your hands?
-Be it an interpreter of the Bible or a preacher, who can foreknow the work of today?’ (“How Can Man Who Has Defined God in His Conceptions Receive the Revelations of God?”).
+‘The work of God in each age has clear boundaries; He does only the work of the current age, and never carries out the next stage of work in advance. … Jesus spoke only of the signs of the last days, of how to be patient and how to be saved, of how to repent and confess, and of how to bear the cross and endure suffering; never did He speak of how man in the last days should achieve entry, nor of how he should seek to satisfy God’s will.
+As such, is it not ridiculous to search the Bible for God’s work of the last days?
+What can you see by merely clutching the Bible?
+Be it an expositor of the Bible or a preacher, who could have seen the work of today in advance?’ (“How Can Man Who Has Delimited God in His Notions Receive the Revelations of God?”).
 ‘If you wish to see the work of the Age of Law, and to see how the Israelites followed the way of Jehovah, then you must read the Old Testament; if you wish to understand the work of the Age of Grace, then you must read the New Testament.
 But how do you see the work of the last days?
 You must accept the leadership of the God of today, and enter into the work of today, for this is the new work, and no one has previously recorded it in the Bible. … The work of today is a path that man has never walked, and a way that no one has ever seen.
 It is work that has never been done before—it is God’s latest work on earth. … How could the Bible contain explicit records of such work?’” (“Concerning the Bible (1)”).

 Hearing this, Muxun said happily, “Thanks be to God!
 After listening to your fellowship, I understand that the work and words of God that are recorded in the Bible are limited, and that the words the Lord wishes to express when He returns in the last days are not recorded in the Bible.
 Given this, we cannot say that there is no other new word of God than the Bible.
 It seems that our previous belief that the word of God did not exist outside of the Bible was simply our own notion and imagining, and that it was delimiting God’s work.”